Eyebrow Shaping

 Tweezing

-Before you begin your eyebrow shaping, gather all your tools – tweezers, brow brush and small scissors.
-Preferably, you should begin by checking to see if your eyebrows need a trim.
+Begin by checking to see if your eyebrows need a trim.
 Eyebrow hairs are longer than most people realize, and simply trimming them can be enough for some faces.
 When the hairs are lightly cut, not only will it decrease the brow density, it also helps the hairs to lie flat - instantly creating a clean line to your brow.

 Always trim before tweezing, not after, as you might end up removing some hairs that just needed to be trimmed.
-Start by brushing the eyebrow hairs straight up with your brow brush, and then trim any stray hairs that extend past the upper brow line.
+Start by brushing the eyebrow hairs straight up with your brow brush, then trim any stray hairs that extend past the upper brow line.
 Next, brush all the hairs straight down and trim the hairs extending past the brow line underneath.
 After you have done your trimming, brush all the hairs back into place.

 Tweezing can be a painful process for some, so to ease the discomfort, you should pluck after a steamy shower or a warm face washing.
 This will help the pores to open and enable the hairs to remove easier.
 If you are particularly sensitive, slightly numbing the area with ice before tweezing will also help.